 SOS: 3 Tips to Reduce Climate Action Fatigue.

 Many people are concerned about climate change and the repercussions of continuing the 'business as usual' industrial growth model of living.
-This concern can motivate us, but can also cause stress, burnout and fatigue, impacting on our ability to take the kind of actions that are imperative to reduce the impacts of climate change.
+This concern can motivate us, but can also cause stress, burnout and fatigue, and impact on our ability to take the kind of actions that can reduce the impacts of climate change.
 Burn-out and a collapse response may be counterintuitive and lead on to other feelings such as guilt, overwhelm and despair.
-The term 'Eco-anxiety' is used to classify many uncomfortable sensations with symptoms such as anxiety, uncertainty of the future or a safe future, depression, anger, frustration, sadness, distress, shock, avoidance, grief, fear, feelings of isolation, panic attacks, suicidal thoughts, overwhelm, despair, angst, sleeplessness, eating disorders, frustration, rumination, hopelessness, avoidance and addictive behaviours, solastalgia, fatigue and burn-out.

-We can choose to view all uncomfortable sensations with courage and curiousity as a 'natural message'.
-Dr Mike Cohen, founder and director of Project NatureConnect has compiled a list of 54+ senses and sensations, including uncomfortable feelings.
-These uncomfortable sensations are guiding us to follow other natural attractions that lead to more fulfilling sensations.
 I remember feeling extreme eco-anxiety during my Ecopsychology studies, Mike guided me; "Create a natural-attraction playground and live in it.”
 I had no idea what he meant!
-Following that conversation, I began to explore my innnate connections with nature and express the eco-anxiety feelings.
-From my personal experience, my Masters in Applied Ecopsychology studies developed into an eco-resilience project "Sustainability of Self, as part of a whole living organism."
+Following that conversation, I began to explore my innnate connections with nature and express the eco-anxiety feelings and emotions in several ways including talking, mindfulness, eco-art therapuy and applied ecopsychology (Nature-connecting practices).
+Years later, that advice from Mike makes perfect sense, and from personal experience, my Masters in Applied Ecopsychology studies developed into an eco-resilience project "Sustainability of Self, as part of a whole living organism."

 In relation to the seriousness of climate change science and the repercussions, I questioned:

-From over a decade of exploring, researching and facilitating work in the field of Ecopsychology and climate concerns, I realise the answer to mitigate eco-anxiety symptoms is multifaceted, difficult to condense and relate to without experiencing.
 I have gathered a suite of practices and tools and classified these generally into 3 categories; Self, Community and Environment.
 Along with a brief explanation, there are some aspects to ponder and action ideas to support well-being and build resilience.
 I offer these in the spirit of care and concern for you and your ability to function, find joy and bringing your best self forward.

 Taking a 'climate action' must include taking care of ourselves.